-The iAM1-8 is compact and simple to operate, with straightforward controls.
-It has a touch screen LCD display providing up to 8 high resolution level meters.
+The iAM-SUM is compact and simple to operate, with straightforward controls.
+It has a very wide format touch screen LCD display providing up to 8, 16, or 32 high resolution level meters, depending upon the model.
+Refer to Figure 1-1.
 Any audio channels (or channel pairs) from any audio/video source stream may be monitored.